bendemboski/frisky-girl-farm-api/README.md

 ### AWS

-Deploying master builds from TravisCI requires AWS credentials with permissions to deploy a Serverless AWS Node.js project. `ci/aws-credentials.enc` is an encrypted AWS credentials file.
-The `friskygirl` user in the file must have the necessary permissions to deploy a Serverless AWS Node.js project.
+Deploying master builds from GitHub actionds requires AWS credentials with permissions to deploy a Serverless AWS Node.js project.
+The `AWS_CREDENTIALS` GitHub repository secret contains an `~/.aws/credentials` file with credentials for a `friskygirl` user that must have the necessary permissions to deploy a Serverless AWS Node.js project.

 When deploying manually, you just need to assume role with the proper permissions per standard Serverless requirements.